neonkore/yambar/README.md

 is instead done by _particles_.
 And the user, you, decides _which_ particles (and thus _how_ to present the data) to use.

-Furthermore, each particle can have a _decoration_.
-These are things like a different background, or an graphical underline.
+Furthermore, each particle can have a _decoration_ - a background color or a graphical underline, for example.

 There is **no** support for images or icons. use an icon font (e.g. _Font Awesome_, or _Material Icons_) if you want a graphical